nguyenvukhang/kitty2/docs/kittens/developing-builtin-kittens.rst

     import sys

-    # See the file kitty/cli.py in the kitty sourcecode for more examples of
+    # See the file alatty/cli.py in the alatty sourcecode for more examples of
     # the syntax for defining options
     OPTIONS = r'''
     --some-string-option -s